-The old WWII-style hospitals are being replaced with state-of-the-art health care facilities.
+The old WWII-style hospitals are being replaced with state-of-the-art healthcare facilities.

-Patients can get the treatment they need in semi-private to private rooms that are both user friendly and well equipped with diagnostic and treatment technologies needed.
+Patients can get the treatment they need in semi-private to private rooms that are both user-friendly and well equipped with diagnostic and treatment technologies needed.

-In addition, these rooms encourage wellness as they provide natural lighting, scenic views, and comfortability for visitors.
+In addition, these rooms encourage wellness as they provide natural lighting, scenic views, and comfort for visitors.
 Should a natural disaster strike, these new facilities are ready with strategies to handle power outages, water loss, and infrastructure problems.
 In the future, hospitals and treatment centers may rival the latest NASA advancements.